Erdogan says U.S. not fulfilling Syria deal ahead of Trump talks

 Turkey has already been suspended from the F-35 fighter jet program in which it was both joint producer and customer, and the offensive it launched against Kurdish forces in northeast Syria on Oct.
 9 set the stage for further U.S. retaliation.

+Unal Cevikoz, deputy chair of Turkey’s main opposition Republican People’s Party (CHP), told Reuters that Erdogan will likely ask Trump to disarm the YPG forces and ensure they do not return to the border region.

+“There is not a full harmony between the approaches of the United States and Turkey in the Syrian quagmire,” he said.

-Additional reporting by Tuvan Gumrukcu; Writing by Daren Butler; Editing by Dominic Evans
+Additional reporting by Tuvan Gumrukcu and Jonathan Spicer in Turkey and Humeyra Pamuk in Washington; Editing by Dominic Evans